NEW: Learn OnDemand in Arabic, French, Chinese & Spanish – Explore Courses or Book Free Consultation

 What is Kanban?

-Kanban is a visual workflow management method used to improve efficiency, reduce waste, and optimise the flow of work.
-Originating in lean manufacturing, Kanban has been adapted for various industries, including software development, to streamline work processes.
+Kanban is a visual workflow management method used to improve efficiency, predictability, and delivery within a production environment.
+It originated in manufacturing but has been successfully adapted to various industries, particularly in software development and IT.

 • Continuous flow: Kanban allows for a continuous flow of work, with items being pulled into the system as capacity allows, rather than planning work in fixed iterations like Scrum.